 1. Content marketing creates more leads per dollar over paid ads

 A well-executed paid campaign can deliver serious conversions and high ROAS, especially after proper split testing and optimization.
 There’s no doubt revenue and leads can be generated through paid search, social, and display.

-According to a recent study from Kapost has shown that when you stack content marketing against paid, it’s content marketing that delivers the highest return thanks to considerably lower up-front costs and continued returns over the long-term.
+According to a recent study from Kapost, when you stack content marketing against paid it’s content marketing that delivers the highest return thanks to considerably lower up-front costs and continued returns over the long-term.